daysofwonder/asmodeenet_widgets_js/README.md

 ### The simplest use of the Widgets library

 In the file `examples/simplest_example_unlogged.html`, you can find the simplest usage of the library you can do.
-Without need to have token for app or for a user, there is no need to login user for this.
+Without the need to have a token for the app or for an an eventual user, this example doesn't need any login process.

-After webserver launched, open a browser, and go to [http://localhost:8080/simplest_example_unlogged.html](http://localhost:8080/simplest_example_unlogged.html)
+After the webserver is launched, open a browser, and go to [http://localhost:8080/simplest_example_unlogged.html](http://localhost:8080/simplest_example_unlogged.html)

 ### All uses in a page

-In this one, lcoated in `examples/index.html`, you can find a complex usage of the Widgets library.
-With an identified 3rd party application (need of a configured SSO librayr with `client_id`, `redirect_uri`, ...) and with usage of both logged and unlogged widgets.
+In this one, located in `examples/index.html`, you can find a complex usage of the Widgets library.
+With an identified 3rd party application (need of a configured SSO library with `client_id`, `redirect_uri`, ...) and with usage of both logged and unlogged widgets.

 You can change the configuration for SSO (client_id, API Url, ...) in the file `examples/index.html`.

-After webserver launched, open a browser, and go to [http://localhost:8080](http://localhost:8080)
+After the webserver is launched, open a browser, and go to [http://localhost:8080](http://localhost:8080)